-We’re aiming for a festive formal atmosphere, so we encourage you to use this as an opportunity to dress up and join the fun!
+For the wedding on Saturday, we’re aiming for a festive formal atmosphere, so we encourage you to use this as an opportunity to dress up and join the fun!
 For Men: Think sharp and stylish.
 Dress pants, a collared shirt and tie are great.
-A suit jacket is optional, but keep in mind it will likely be warm during the day.
-For Women: a nice dress, whether it’s long or cocktail length would be wonderful!
+A suit jacket is optional, keep in mind it will likely be warm during the day but may cool down at night.
+For Women: a nice formal but festive dress, whether it’s long or cocktail length would be wonderful!
+Think fun colors, patterns and fabrics.
 I do recommend a light sweater or shawl for the evening just in case the wind picks up.

 A calenda is a festive Oaxacan wedding parade, a vibrant and joyous tradition that dates back to the colonial era.
 It's a way to celebrate the union of two people with music, dance, and community.
 Think of it as a walking party that moves through the streets, inviting everyone to join in the celebration!
 Here's what you can expect during our wedding calenda: A lively procession: We'll parade from the church to our wedding venue, led by a traditional brass band playing upbeat music.
 (Note the distance won’t be very far, only about a block).
 Giant puppets: You'll see "monos,” which are large, whimsical puppets representing the bride and groom.
 Mezcal: Expect to be offered shots of mezcal, a traditional Oaxacan spirit, as you walk along.
 It's a way to toast the happy couple and join in the merriment.
 Dancing: Make sure to wear your dancing shoes!
 We're so excited to share this special tradition with you and create unforgettable memories together!

+Oaxaca has many lodging choices to choose from!
 See the travel tab for our hotel recommendations, however, there are numerous hotels and Air BnBs to choose from.
 Wherever you choose, we recommend staying in the main Centro area - no more south than El Zocalo, and no more north than our wedding venue.
+You won’t want to stay too many blocks east or west from el andador turístico.
+The closer the better.
 This will ensure you’re centrally located and can walk to all the main restaurants and attractions.
 Please reach out to us directly for further advice or to ask about a certain hotel!
-We’ve stayed at many throughout the years.

 No - it’s not needed!
 The church where our ceremony will be held and the wedding venue are walking distance from each other (about 300 meters).
 If you need transportation to get to the church from your hotel, there are many Taxis nearby and should only be a few dollars.